Warren G. Harding: Inauguration and appointments

-Harding was sworn in on March 4, 1921, in the presence of his wife and father.
-Harding preferred a low-key inauguration, without the customary parade, leaving only the swearing-in ceremony and a brief reception at the White House.
-In his inaugural address he declared, "Our most dangerous tendency is to expect too much from the government and at the same time do too little for it."
+Harding was inaugurated on March 4, 1921, in the presence of his wife and father.
+Harding preferred a subdued inauguration without the customary parade, leaving only the actual ceremony and a brief reception at the White House.
+In his inaugural address, he declared, "Our most dangerous tendency is to expect too much from the government and at the same time do too little for it."

-After the election, Harding had announced he was going on vacation, and that no decisions about appointments would be made until he returned to Marion in December.
-He went to Texas, where he fished and played golf with his friend Frank Scobey (soon to be Director of the Mint), then took ship for the Panama Canal Zone.
-He went to Washington when Congress opened in early December, where he was given a hero's welcome as the first sitting senator to be elected to the White House.
-Back in Ohio, he planned to consult the "best minds" of the country on appointments, and they dutifully journeyed to Marion to offer their counsel.
+After the election, Harding announced that no decisions about appointments would be made until he returned from a vacation in December.
+He traveled to Texas, where he fished and played golf with his friend Frank Scobey (soon to be director of the Mint) and then sailed for the Panama Canal Zone.
+He visited Washington when Congress opened in early December, and he was afforded a hero's welcome as the first sitting senator to be elected to the White House.
+Back in Ohio, Harding planned to consult with the country's best minds, who visited Marion to offer their counsel regarding appointments.

-Harding chose pro-League Charles Evans Hughes as his Secretary of State, ignoring the advice of Senator Lodge and others.
+Harding chose pro-League Charles Evans Hughes as Secretary of State, ignoring the advice of Senator Lodge and others.
 After Charles G. Dawes declined the Treasury position, he chose Pittsburgh banker Andrew W. Mellon, one of the richest people in the country.
-He appointed Herbert Hoover as United States Secretary of Commerce.
-RNC Chairman Will Hays was made Postmaster General, then a cabinet post; he left after a year in the position to become chief censor to the motion picture industry.
+He appointed Herbert Hoover as Secretary of Commerce.
+RNC chairman Will Hays was made Postmaster General, then a cabinet post; he left after a year in the position to become chief censor to the motion-picture industry.